hunter-teacher-cert/cohort-3-summer-work-herrkm/methods/04_unplugged.md

 * Visual supplement to go with first (and maybe 2nd round) [e.g. the input being called out is posted clearly and in huge font...a revealed slide between 1st and 2nd round explaining hows/whys of round 1]
 * accommodation: be mindful of abilities and inclusivity when creating commands (ex. physical mobility)
 * splitting round 1 into a & b as a check for understanding
+* adding visual supplement for explanation (nesting and python indentation for round 2)

 ### Go!
 1. Students get a set of instructions and an input value.
 Input is provided by the teacher.
+Each round of instructions has sub-rounds with different inputs.
 Instructions will be modified after each round to increase complexity.
+2. Students should record which commands they do/don't follow for each different input
-2. Round 1a: (input = 4)
+3. Round 1a: (input = 4)
    ```
    if input > 5:
      Stand on a chair